Chancellor of Germany: Role

 The chancellor's authority emanates from the provisions of the Basic Law and in practice from their status as leader of the party (or coalition of parties) holding a majority of seats in the Bundestag (federal parliament).
 With the exception of Helmut Schmidt and Olaf Scholz, the chancellor has also been chairman of their own party.
 This was the case with Chancellor Gerhard Schröder from 1999 until he resigned the chairmanship of the SPD in 2004.

 The first chancellor, Konrad Adenauer, set many precedents that continue today and established the chancellorship as the clear focus of power in Germany.
 Under the provisions of the Basic Law giving him the power to set guidelines for all fields of policy, Adenauer arrogated nearly all major decisions to himself.
 He often treated his ministers as mere extensions of his authority rather than colleagues.
-While his successors have tended to be less domineering, the chancellor has acquired enough ex officio authority (in addition to his/her constitutional powers) that Germany is often described by constitutional law experts as a "chancellor democracy".
+While his successors have tended to be less domineering, the chancellor has acquired enough ex officio authority (in addition to their constitutional powers) that Germany is often described by constitutional law experts as a "chancellor democracy".

 The chancellor determines the composition of the Federal Cabinet.
 The president formally appoints and dismisses cabinet ministers, on the recommendation of the chancellor; no parliamentary approval is needed.
 According to the Basic Law, the chancellor may set the number of cabinet ministers and dictate their specific duties.
 Chancellor Ludwig Erhard had the largest cabinet, with 22 ministers, in the mid-1960s.
 Helmut Kohl presided over 17 ministers at the start of his fourth term in 1994; the 2002 cabinet, the second of Chancellor Gerhard Schröder, had 13 ministers, and the Angela Merkel cabinet as of 22 November 2005 had 15.

 Article 65 of the Basic Law sets forth three principles that define how the executive branch functions: